mirumee/ariadne-website/website/blog/2023-02-01-ariadne-codegen.md

 Today we are announcing first release of [Ariadne Codegen](https://github.com/mirumee/ariadne-codegen)!

 Ariadne Codegen is our solution for the problem of writing and maintaining a Python boilerplate code for GraphQL clients.
+It's a code generator that converts GraphQL queries into production ready GraphQL client for Python.

 <!--truncate-->